Trade Planner Calculator

 Every trade has an identified risk, but markets are different.
 The trade planner calculator provides you with flexible inputs so that you can use the same process across many asset classes.

-Forex Trading Strategies in English
+Forex Trading Setup

 Forex traders can use the tool to calculate margin requirements, lots, stop distances, and R:R sizing.
 Default lot size handles the standard forex sizing, and the point value settings handle the broker differences.